The History of Hospice of the Foothills

 Mission & Milestones

 The history of Hospice of the Foothills closely mirrors the growth of the national hospice movement which was officially recognized in the United States by President Jimmy Carter in 1978.
 At that time, all hospices, nation-wide, were serving just several thousand patients and families annually.
 Today, our country’s hospices are serving more than 1.5 million patients with life-limiting illnesses and their families each year.
-Hospice of the Foothills serves more than 500 patients and families each year, most in their own homes in western Nevada County and surrounding communities.
-For those who cannot be cared for in their own homes, Hospice of the Foothills also cares for patients in skilled nursing facilities and residential care facilities.
-Our Compassionate Care Home offers a safe, serene environment for the provision of the comprehensive, compassionate care and comfort our patients and their families need and deserve.
+Hospice of the Foothills is a non-profit 501(c)(3) serving more than 500 patients and families, most in their own homes, in western Nevada County and surrounding communities.

 Formative Years and Vision

-The early vision for the organization, as defined by its first Board of Directors, was to develop a program to meet the unique needs of terminally ill patients and their families by providing care and support through the patient’s death and the family’s bereavement period.
-One of the goals was to enable the patient to remain in his/her own home surrounded by familiar possessions and loved ones.
+The early vision for the organization, as defined by its first Board of Directors, was to develop a program and services to meet the unique needs of terminally ill patients and their families by providing continuous care and support through the patient’s death and the family’s bereavement period.
+One of the goals was to enable the patient to remain in his/her own home for as long as possible surrounded by familiar possessions and loved ones.

 The availability of hospice care in the patient’s home was gratefully welcomed by dozens of families throughout the region to such an extent that, by early 1981, the small cadre of volunteer staff was overwhelmed by increasing requests for services and the great distances that must be traveled to reach their patients’ homes.
 The service area was simply too large and the required personnel and resources too limited.
-And so, in February, 1981, Hospice of the Foothills moved its headquarters to Grass Valley, CA, focusing its services on the needs of patients and families in western Nevada County.
+And so, in February, 1981, Hospice of the Foothills moved its headquarters to Grass Valley, CA, focusing its services on the needs of patients and families in western Nevada County and the surrounding communities.

 By the late 1980’s, with the patient census steadily increasing, it became clear that Hospice of the Foothills needed to advance to a new level of professional personnel and practice.
 Thanks to the charitable resources generated by Friends of Hospice events and community support and memorials, in 1988, Hospice hired its first full-time RN, half-time social worker, and full-time executive director.
 The opening of two Hospice of the Foothills’ Gift & Thrift Stores – the first in Nevada City in 1991, and the second in Penn Valley in 1993 – increased the organization’s operational revenues making possible the continuing recruitment and hiring of professional staff as well as the ongoing expansion of programs and services.